 Given that Medpace is global, do all our labs follow all the same regulations?

 Yes, all Medpace's global central lab locations follow GCP.
-Labs outside the US are not required to have CLIA accreditation, although all Medpace central lab locations follow CAP standards and are CAP accredited.
-The Medpace US and Belgium laboratories are also ISO15189 certified.
+Labs outside the US are not required to have CLIA accreditation, although all Medpace central lab locations follow CAP standards.